-Students’ submissions are blindly adjudicated by some of the foremost leaders in the visual and literary arts.
-Many Scholastic Awards Alumni have lent their expertise as jurors, including Michael Bierut, Phillip Pearlstein, Edward Sorel, Red Grooms, and Gary Panter.
+Students’ entries are blindly adjudicated by some of the foremost leaders in the visual and literary arts.
+Many Scholastic Awards alumni have lent their expertise as jurors, including Michael Bierut, Phillip Pearlstein, Edward Sorel, Red Grooms, and Gary Panter.
 Other luminaries who have served as judges include Langston Hughes, Robert Frost, Judy Blume, Billy Collins, Paul Giamatti, Francine Prose, Edwidge Danticat, David Sedaris, Lesley Stahl, Nikki Giovanni, Roz Chast, Wangechi Mutu, Andres Serrano, Kiki Smith, Jill Kraus, Shinique Smith, Rashid Johnson, and Waris Ahluwalia.
 Jurors look for works that exemplify the Awards’ core values: originality, technical skill, and the emergence of personal voice or vision.

 Today, we work with approximately 100 Affiliate Partners across the country to bring the Awards to local communities.
-Students are also eligible for Special Achievement Awards, supported by a variety of generous corporations and foundations, and for special honors like the National Student Poets Program, a joint project between the Institute for Museum and Library Services and the Alliance for Young Artists & Writers.
+Students are also eligible for direct scholarships, supported by a variety of generous corporations and foundations, and for special honors like the National Student Poets Program, a joint project between the Institute for Museum and Library Services and the Alliance for Young Artists & Writers.
 We are also joined by our Scholarship Partners to provide additional opportunities to students.

 Year after year the Scholastic Awards program grows with increased participation from students and increasing scholarships and recognition opportunities.
-With nearly a century of history behind us and a bright future ahead, the Scholastic Art & Writing Awards have grown to be the nation’s longest-running, most prestigious recognition initiative for creative teens, and the largest source of scholarships for young artists and writers.
+With nearly a century of history behind us and a bright future ahead, the Awards have grown to be the nation’s longest-running, most prestigious recognition initiative for creative teens, and the largest source of scholarships for young artists and writers.
 Join us as a student, educator, juror, Affiliate Partner, Scholarship Partner, or supporter and claim your place within our nation’s creative legacy.

-The Alliance is grateful to the generosity of the many individuals, foundations, corporations, and government agencies who support our work to create meaningful opportunities to young artists and writers.
+The Alliance is grateful to the generosity of the many individuals, foundations, corporations, and government agencies who support our work to create meaningful opportunities for young artists and writers.
 Please consider making a contribution to the future of creativity today!